 Should you wait until a certain point in the user journey before sending a push?
 Some stats point to the fact that you should wait until between four and six sessions but it depends on the type of app.

-8. Send the right amount of push notifications
+8. Send the right amount of messages

 Like anything in marketing, sometimes it takes a few attempts to attract the attention of your target.
 But then the law of diminishing returns kicks in.
-If you send too many notifications, you risk people disabling notifications – which is one of the dangers of using push notifications too much.
-You also risk bad reviews and are in danger of frustrating app users who don’t know how to change their notification settings easily.
+If you send too many notifications, you risk people disabling them – which is one of the dangers of using push notifications too much.
+You also risk bad reviews and are in danger of frustrating app users who don’t know how to change their settings easily.

 9. Create a sense of urgency or FOMO